 - An officer sees the defendant commit a crime

 - Law enforcement has probable cause to believe the suspect assaulted a spouse/family member

 - The suspect voluntarily gives a statement to law enforcement that gives them probable cause to believe the suspect has committed a felony

 - An officer has probable cause to believe the suspect violated a protective order

 If you have been arrested without being presented a warrant and you feel that law enforcement may not have probable cause to believe you committed a crime, contact an experienced Dallas defense lawyer immediately.

 Fighting the Allegations against You

-If you have been or arrested or have had a warrant issued for your arrest in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.
+If you have been or arrested or have had a warrant issued for your arrest in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact the Law Offices of Richard C. McConathy.
 Attorney Richard McConathy is knowledgeable in all areas of criminal law and will work tirelessly to fight the allegations against you.

-Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged crime, and let these attorneys fight to preserve your reputation and freedom.
+Call the Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged crime, and let these attorneys fight to preserve your reputation and freedom.